roytang/blog/content/replies/2014/04/cgy87ba/index.md

 - AskReddit
 ---

-Don't lose sight of who you are.\n\nDon't let other people judge you.\n\nYes, she *was* interested in you, maybe it's not too late.\n\nInvest in Apple stock and Tarmogoyfs the day Future Sight comes out.
+Don't lose sight of who you are.

+Don't let other people judge you.

+Yes, she *was* interested in you, maybe it's not too late.

+Invest in Apple stock and Tarmogoyfs the day Future Sight comes out.